 - Pain in the upper abdomen that extends to your back

 - Loss of appetite or unintended weight loss

 - New-onset diabetes

 - Yellowing of your skin.

-Types of treatment for patients with pancreatic cancer in Turkey and Istanbul?
+Types of treatment of pancreatic cancer in Turkey and Istanbul

 Different types of treatment are available for patients with pancreatic cancer.
 They include: